 "The greatest fine art of the future will be the making of a comfortable living on a small piece of land."
 Abraham Lincoln

 We have found success in our commitment to the land, each other and our customers.
-We strive to make it easy and affordable for you to participate in our farm and enjoy the food and fruits of our labor.
+We strive to make it easy and affordable for you to participate in our farm and enjoy the food, flowers, and fruits of our labor.
 We market primarily on a community supported agriculture model, receiving payment in the spring from farm members, and providing weekly delivery of organic (though uncertified) vegetables, herbs, fruit, and flowers from mid-May through mid-October.

 We look forward to growing for you!

-Meet the Farm:
+Meet the Farm1

 Hilltop's primary soil types – the basis of our livelihood – is La Farge and Valton silt loam series.
 You can view and download a copy of our soil map.